 Arum had constructed the smartest deal for himself and was able to clear about $150,000.

 What is undisputed is McMahon was one of the unfortunates left holding the bag.
-According to Assael and Mooneyham, the promotional expenses for the jump left McMahon $250,000 in the red.
+According to Assael and Mooneyham, the jump’s promotional expenses left McMahon $250,000 in the red.

 Two years later, in 1976, the McMahons filed for bankruptcy.
-They were $1 million dollars in debt.
+They were $1 million in debt.